Saturday, June 7, 2025

 Downloading With Curl

-Open CMD in directory you want the file
+Open CMD in directory into which you want to download the file.

 -O download the file named

-This seems to be the preferred structure for multiple file downloads.
+One way to structure for multiple file downloads.

 After the initial curl command, list them one after the other separated by a space.